dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

 that don't use branch at all.

 So the basic algorithm:
-  1. Fork the routines in `staff-start.S` and add a boolean to indicate you are running in matched mode.
+  1. Fork the routines in `staff-start.S` and add a boolean to the thread control block indicate you are running in matched mode.
+     You should probably also check the CPSR and if its in USER mode assert that that match mode is false and if its SYSTEM mode that its true.

   2. In order to check that you get the same hash, before hashing in the match handler make a copy of the registers, and swap modes from SUPER to USER and then hash.
 You should